webability/xstructure/README.md

 The vector will read the quantity of substructures pointed by length.

-The length can be a quantity of substructures, or the size of the complete vector ( in this case, add the "vectortype" => "bytes" keyword)
+The length can be a quantity of substructures, or the size of the complete vector ( in this case, add the "lengthtype" => "bytes" keyword)

 If the length is a quantity of bytes, the position of the end of the structure MUST be the same as the expected next parameter position, otherwise an error is thrown.